Senior Secret Love: Puppy Honey

-Emma (Nutcharee Horvejkul), a 1st year Arts student and at heart, loves animals, especially cats.
+Emma (Nachjaree Horvejkul), a 1st year Arts student and at heart, loves animals, especially cats.
 Unfortunately, an incident from Emma's past has made her terrified of dogs.
 Emma unfortunately meets Porsche (Vorakorn Sirisorn) and Pik (President of an animal club), who is a fourth year in Veterinary school.
 Porsche and his friend Pik invite (basically force) Emma and her friend Rome to become part of their club.
 But what happens when Emma and Rome start having feelings for the seniors?

 Bake Me Love

-Mielle (Wornurai Sakolrat), a baking blogger, falls in love at first sight with Kim (Toni Rakkaen), but her feelings for him change when he insults her baking skills and tells her she should not blog about baking since she clearly doesn't know how to bake well.
+Mielle (Sakonrut Woraurai), a baking blogger, falls in love at first sight with Kim (Toni Rakkaen), but her feelings for him change when he insults her baking skills and tells her she should not blog about baking since she clearly doesn't know how to bake well.
 To get revenge, Mielle crashes Kim's date with his ex-girlfriend, Lita (Oranicha Krinchai) who is still in love with Kim.
 Things become more complicated when Mielle finds out that Kim is her new next door neighbor and they accidentally share a kiss.